Ow II, Return of the Booboo

 Well, happy new year to everyone who bothers looking at this blog.
 Haven't put up a post for a while, I was extremely busy over Christmas, eating and sleeping.
 Had to be done.

-my best time on the track down to 49.99 seconds.
+To bring you up to speed: During the training week in Konigssee, just before Christmas, I continued to improve and brought my best time on the track down to 49.99 seconds.
 That's really really fast.
 Admittedly the ice was quite quick that day, but it shows I was able to put it to good use.
 If I can keep sliding like this on race day, I think I'll make it to the Olympics, which would be nice.

-days but we managed to pack it in.
+After a short week home, I flew out at 7:10am on New Years day to Austria to resume training.
+We were just there for a few days but we managed to pack it in.
 Forerunning for the British Championships, then taking part in the Austrian Championships.
 I came second in the guest class of the Austrian Champs and netted a rather nice trophy.
 We weren't expecting any medals or anything, maybe a mars bar and a pat on the back.
 Then after they'd given the natives their medals they hauled us up and gave us trophies.
 Sweet.

 I didn't have my camera on me at the time so I've drawn what I believe to be an accurate representation of what the ceremony looked like.